getify/foi-lang/README.md

 ----

-The primary reason for this optional `|    |` evaluation-expression form is that it allows quite a bit of additional flexibility/capability at the call-site that isn't possible with the traditional call-site form (e.g., `fn(1,2,3)`).
+The primary reason for the `|    |` evaluation-expression form in **Foi** is that it allows quite a bit of additional flexibility/capability at the call-site that isn't possible with the traditional call-site form (e.g., `fn(1,2,3)`).
 In particular, it allows operators to be treated as more general function calls.

 We'll cover many of those capabilities in the following sub-sections.